 PeaceHealth is seeking a Regulatory/Accreditation Consultant for a Full Time, 1.00 FTE, Day position.
+Hourly compensation is $43.16 - $64.75; hiring rate dependent on qualifications and professional experience.

 Must be fully vaccinated for COVID-19 including 2 doses of a 2-dose series or 1 dose of a 1-dose series plus 14 days beyond the final dose prior to start date.